-I am writing to you as part of the State of the Nation: K-12 e-learning in Canada research project (see http://k12sotn.ca/ ), conducted in association with the Canadian eLearning Network (see http://CANeLearn.net ).
+I am writing to you as part of the State of the Nation: K-12 e-learning in Canada research project (see https://k12sotn.ca/ ).
 The study began in 2008 and documents the state of Canadian K-12 distance, online, and blended learning; and proposes an agenda for the further improvement of e-learning in Canada.
 The research and its publications provide a comprehensive guide for those involved in the field of education in Canada who are interested in or involved with K-12 online learning.
-More information about the research can be found at http://k12sotn.ca/
+More information about the research can be found at https://k12sotn.ca/

 We are seeking your involvement to assist us with this research.
-Below you will find a link to an individual program survey (and I have provided a copy of the survey at the end of this message, as well as attaching a version as an MS Word document):
+Below you will find a link to an individual program survey:

 The results of each administration of the individual program survey are available on the State of the Nation: K-12 e-learning in Canada project website.